terraform-google-modules/terraform-google-dataflow/modules/dataflow_bucket/README.md

 ## Constants
 The bucket is forced to be regional to optimize cost.
-It is also not using lifecycle rules or --force-destroy option to prevent destroying temporary data while a job is running.
+It is also not using `lifecycle_rule` or `force_destroy` options to prevent destroying temporary data while a job is running.

 ## Usage